-Using these deductions will allow you to lower your AGI, potentially resulting in a tax refund.
+For example, if you are a school teacher who purchases necessary classroom supplies, these can be deducted as an expense.
+Using these deductions will allow you to lower your adjusted gross income, potentially resulting in a tax refund.

-- College tuition or student loan interest
+- College tuition and fees or student loan interest

 - Contributions to certain retirement accounts

 - SEP-IRA, SIMPLE IRA, and 401(k) deductions for the self-employed